timchansdp/Disaster-Response-Pipelines/README.md

     - By the package, `nltk`, builds a text processing pipeline which:
         - Cleans and tokenizes each message into seperated words
         - Lemmatizes them to further reduce the complexity of features
-        - Vectorizes the text data by computing the Bag of Words AND TF-IDF values for feature extraction
+        - Vectorizes the text data by computing the Bag of Words and TF-IDF values for feature extraction
         - Extracts the text feature with the custom tranformer, `StartingVerbExtractor`
         - Performs feature union of the above feature extraction processes
     - Combine the feature extraction pipeline with the `AdaBoostClassifier`